pooja-par/spicehub/README.md

 2. Install dependencies:
     pip install -r requirements.txt

-3. Create a new Heroku app and link it to the repository.
+3. Create a new Render app and link it to the repository.
 4. Configure the app settings and environment variables.
-5. Deploy the application using Heroku’s deployment options.
+5. Deploy the application using Render’s deployment options.

 ## Validator Testing
 HTML: Passed through the W3C validator with no errors.